KxSystems/docs/docs/basics/application.md

              ^
 ```

-!!! tip "Applying a unary operator with bracket notation is unusual and discouraged."
+!!! danger "Applying a unary operator with bracket notation is unusual and discouraged."

 ## Projection